SheetalJain0505/T12_DS635_MLSE_Project/README.md

 The dataset is used in two ways:

 * Images act as retrieval candidates
-* Captions act as grounding context for story generation
+* Descriptions act as grounding context for story generation

 ---